 High Index lenses or an index of 1.67 accommodate those with a Rx higher than 3.25.
 Since they are made from a thinner material than a standard polycarbonate lens, they will properly fit your frame as well as not weigh your frame down.
 A high index lens of 1.67 is also available in a digital lens as well that offers “HD” feel to your vision.

 For an even thinner lens, a super high index lens of 1.74 is available as well.
 An index lens of 1.74 is an even thinner lens to accommodate those with an even higher prescription.
 Super high index lenses are also available in a digital lens that provide more clarity to your vision.

 The application of an anti-reflective coating may also improve or enhance your appearance and visual aid through high-index lenses, that is why it is a standard on all of our lenses.

-High index lenses may reduce your lenses significantly enough that you can now consider aviators frames or any of the other traditional, stylish gold or silver metal frame formats.
+High index lenses may reduce your lenses significantly enough that you can now consider aviator glasses or any of the other traditional, stylish gold or silver metal frame formats.

 An anti-reflective coating may also improve the appearance of your lenses, enhance your vision, and reduce bothersome glare .
 That is why it is a standard on all of our lenses.

-High index lenses may reduce the thickness and weight of your lenses enough that you can now consider aviators frames or any of the other traditional, stylish gold or silver metal frame formats.
+High index lenses may reduce the thickness and weight of your lenses enough that you can now consider aviators frames or any of the other traditional, stylish gold or silver metal frame glasses.

 Pick Your Favorite Type of Frames From Vint & York